sitespeedio/sitespeed.io/docs/_posts/2018-05-24-sitespeed.io-7.0.md

 In the new version of Browsertime you can collect console messages from Chrome.
 Add <code>--chrome.collectConsoleLog</code> to your run and you can see that extra info on the PageXray tab for each individual run.
 We also send the number of errors to Graphite/InfluxDB by default, making it easy to create alerts on console errors.

 ### Use the same parameters Browsertime/sitespeed.io
-We tried to make CLI parameters the same as with Browsertime, so that you can use the same for both tools (meaning most of the parameters you don't need to append with *browsertime*.
+We tried to make CLI parameters the same as with Browsertime, so that you can use the same for both tools (meaning most of the parameters you don't need to prepend with *browsertime*.
 Check <code>sitespeed.io --help</code>

 ### CPU data from Chrome
 We have a new project called [Chrome trace](https://github.com/sitespeedio/chrome-trace) built by [Tobias](https://github.com/tobli) that parses the Chrome trace log and check the time spent.
 Use it by add <code>--chrome.timeline</code> to your run.
 For a brief period we did use the [Trace parser](https://github.com/WPO-Foundation/trace-parser) project but moving to our own will open up for us to add more metrics and do bug fixes faster.